Netcoins and Newton are among the best crypto exchanges in Canada that offer easy-to-use, beginner-friendly interfaces to accommodate crypto newbies.

 Netcoins charge a flat fee of 0.5% on trades.
 Fiat deposits/withdrawals are free, so you can keep a large chunk of your gains.

 Newton offers fee-free trading with no extra deposit/withdrawal fees.

 To make money, there’s an in-built Newton spread of up to 2.50%, which is applied to the bid-ask price when you buy/sell crypto on the platform.

 Both Netcoins and Newton offer basic web and mobile trading platforms.

 The Netcoins web interface offers a buy/sell feature, with limit orders to set your trades to execute at a specific price and price alerts to keep you in the loop with price movements.

 There’s also the Netcoins mobile app to keep you on top of the markets and buy/sell crypto, check balances, and make deposits/withdrawals while on the go.

 Newton offers three trading platforms, namely:

-- The standard newton platform: Trade commission-free at competitive prices and spreads of 0.5%-0.7%
+- The standard newton platform: Trade commission-free at competitive prices and spreads of up to 2.50%

 - Newton Pro: Allows institutional and active traders to access 100+ pairs at competitive spreads of 0.1%.

-- Newton mobile app: iOS/Android mobile app to trade and monitor your portfolio on the go.
+- Newton mobile app: iOS and Android mobile app to trade and monitor your portfolio on the go.

 Netcoins offers a Prepaid Visa Card via Netcoins Pay that allows you to spend your crypto anywhere Visa, Apple Pay, Google Pay, or Samsung Pay is accepted.